 This post is also available in: Español (Spanish)

-For propagation the seeds are sown directly into the soil.
-Cabbage bark timber is strong, hard and heavy and is used in parquet flooring, cabinetry, etc. However, bark and seeds are reported to be poisonous, but also they also have medicinal uses.
-In its native area, is used for erosion control, windbreaks and as shade in coffee plantations.
-As an ornamental it is suited to parks, yards and street sides for its foliage and flowers.
+For propagation purposes, sow the seeds into the soil.
+Please note the bark and seeds are reported to be poisonous.
+Yet, they have medicinal uses.
+Andira Inermis (Cabbage Bark) timber is strong, hard and heavy.
+It’s uses include parquet flooring, and cabinetry.
+In its native area, Cabbage bark serves for erosion control, windbreaks and as shade in coffee plantations.
+It is also an ornamental tree, well suited to parks, yards and street sides thanks to its foliage and flowers.